Dgeneration11/COVID-19-Live-Tracking-Cases-in-INDIA/README.md

 Coronavirus or COVID-19 doesn't need any introduction.
 WHO has already declared it as pandemic because of it's last couple of weeks impact.

 As of now, most of people are working from home.
 I decided to utilize my time to build a <b>Python Script</b> that takes the data as input from the official website of Ministry of Health and Family Welfare, Government of India and turn that information to use to plot graphs in Python.
-I know so many scripts are already available on the Internet, but
+I know so many scripts are already available on the Internet, but building yours is a good practice.

 <h2>Packages/Libraries used are - </h2>
 <b>